kel151/mio_v1/README.md

  <li>My mentor, Simen, for his help and advice.</li>
  <li>My second mentor, Brian Macharia, who took over while Simen went on his honeymoon.
  <li>My friend and fellow member of the Code Institute Slack Community, Sebastien, for all of his advice, kindness, and encouragement.
 I would also
- like to thank him for his help in consctructing my ReadMe.</li>
+ like to thank him for his help in consctructing my ReadMe.
+I used his ReadMe as a template in some parts.</li>
  <li>The Student Care team, particularly Mark McGann, for their constant support, encouragement, and check-in messages.</li>
  <li>The tutor team, particularly Michael Park, for his patience, tenacity, and perpetual willingness to help, no matter how late.</li>
- <li>Chris, whose Boutique Ado example served as a template and guide for me during this process, particularly at difficult times.
-This
+ <li>Chris, whose Boutique Ado example served as a template and guide for me during this process, particularly at difficult
- project would not have been possible with Chris' guidance.</li>
+ and confusing periods during development.
+This project would not have been possible with Chris' guidance.</li>
 </ul>